BJD demands MLA s apology for suicide attempt inside Assembly, BJP asks CM to express regret | Politics

+The Odisha Assembly failed to transact any business for the third successive day on Monday as the House plunged into turmoil over the attempt by a lawmaker of opposition BJP to commit suicide inside the House.

-The attempt by a BJP MLA to commit suicide inside the Odisha Assembly over alleged mismanagement in paddy procurement echoed in for the third consecutive day on Monday and Speaker S N Patro adjourneed proceedings till the post-lunch session in the wake of noisy protests by ruling BJD members and opposition parties.
+Speaker S N Patro unable to conduct the proceedings of the day annouced five adjournments and finally till Tuesday in the wake of noisy protests by ruling BJD and opposition Congress and BJP MLAs.

-As soon as the House assembled for question hour at 10.30 am, pandemonium erupted with lawmakers of the ruling BJD and opposition parties engaging in slogan shouting in the well of the House.
+Ruckus broke out as soon as the house assembled for the question hour at 10.30 am.
+Both treasury and opposition benches shouted slogans in the well of the house.

-Unable to continue with the proceedings, Patro first adjourned the House till 11.30 am and later till the post lunch session at 4 pm.
+The BJD MLAs vociferously demanded unconditional apology from BJP MLA Subhas Panigrahi for attempting suicide in the House on Friday over alleged mismanagement in paddy procurement by the government.

+Panigrahi had tried to take his life by consuming sanitiser in the House while protesting against the state government's alleged apathy towards farmers who are reportedly not being able to sell their paddy in mandis across the state.

-The treasury bench members demanded unconditional apology from BJP MLA Subhas Panigrahi for attempting suicide in the House on Friday, while the saffron party members asked Chief Minister Naveen Patnaik to express regret for his government's ''inability'' to ensure smooth procurement of paddy from farmers despite assurances.
+The saffron party members on the other hand demanded that Chief Minister Naveen Patnaik expresses regret for his government's ''inability'' to ensure smooth procurement of paddy from farmers despite assurances.

-The BJD members led by party general secretary (organisation) and Jajpur MLA P P Das, trooped into the well of the House and demanding apology from the Deogarh lawmaker for creating a bad precedent by attempting suicide inside the House.
+The BJD members led by party general secretary (organisation) P P Das trooped into the well of the House and demanded apology from the Deogarh lawmaker for setting a bad precedent by attempting suicide inside the House.

-Panigrahi had on Friday attempted to take his lifeby drinking sanitizer in the House while protesting against the state governments alleged apathy towards farmers who are not being able to sell their paddy in mandis across the state.

-Patro had said outside the House on Saturday that the BJP MLA should tender an apology for commiting a mistake by attempting suicide in the House.
+Patro had said outside the House on Sunday that the BJP MLA should tender an apology for committing a mistake by making suicide bid in the House.
 He had also said that Panigrahi should apologise to bring back normalcy in the House.

-Monday was the second day that the ruling BJD, which has 113 members in the 147-seat House stalled the proceedings demanding that the BJP MLA apologises for his act.
+Monday was the second day that the ruling BJD, which has 113 members in the 147-seat House stalled the proceedings demanding the BJP MLA's apology for his act.

-Leader of Opposition P K Naik of BJP said there was no question of his party colleague apologising. ''Instead the chief minister should regret his government's failure to address the genuine problems faced by the farmers, who are not able to sell their paddy in mandis despite the government's assurance.
+Leader of Opposition P K Naik of BJP rejected the treasury bench's demand and said there was no question of his party colleague apologising. ''Instead the chief minister should regret his government's failure to address the genuine problems faced by the farmers, who are not able to sell their paddy in mandis despite the government's assurance''.

 Naik also sought clarification from the chief minister on why the ministers staged agitation in the House on Friday.

-''Is ministers' protest in the well of the House in accordance with dignity of the House?
+''Is the ministers' protest in the well of the House in accordance with the dignity of the House?
 Let the people decide how the House is run here.
 There is no attempt to bring back normalcy.
-The speaker has not convened an all-party meeting despite ruckus for the third consecutive day, he said.
+The speaker has not convened an all-party meeting despite the ruckus for the third successive day,'' he said.

 Tokens issued to the farmers for paddy procurement have lapsed but the government has not procured paddy from them, he said.